bizkite-co/handterm/NEXT_PROMPT.md

     -   Provide a rationale for the rule and its current setting.
     -   Give a recommendation on whether to keep the rule as is or modify it.
     -   Provide examples of good and bad code if applicable.
-3. Update `LINTING.md` with the analysis and recommendations for each rule, following the existing format.
+3. Update the files linked to in `./docs/linting/_index.md` with the analysis and recommendations for each rule, following the existing format, creating any new files in the same directory as needed.

 ## Context

-**File: LINTING.md**
+**File: ./docs/linting/*.md**

 ```markdown
 ## In Progress